 - FFEL PLUS Loans made to graduate or professional students.

-- FFEL Consolidation Loans that did not repay any PLUS loans made to parents.
+- FFEL Consolidation Loans that do not include parent PLUS loans.

 - Federal Perkins Loans.